vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-gs/index.md

 Using the `light` profile, you will be able to quickly and easily test and deploy your applications to your development Kubernetes cluster.
 You will receive rapid feedback from live code updates, as well as get a view for how your application is performing on a cluster that closely mimics the production environment.

-You will do so quick prep work to get your Kubernetes cluster ready for the install.
+In this guide, you will do some quick prep work to get your Kubernetes cluster ready for the install.
 Then you will use a simple deployment YAML template and a single CLI command to kick off the install.
 And once installed, you can start exploring your test environment.

+By the end of this guide, you will have a development platform deployed on top of Kubernetes, which is ready for you to deploy a workload on to.

 ## Assumptions

+These are some assumptions you should be aware of before proceeding with this guide:

 * This guide was written for [Tanzu Application Platform `v1.0`](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-overview.html).
 * This guide assumes you are running MacOS.
-Specifically, `v12.0`.
+Specifically, the `v12.0` "Monterey" line.
+Commands provided in this guide make these assumptions.
 * This guide will be updated regularly, but updates might not be timed exactly to new releases of these products or platforms.
-You may need to modify commands.
+You may need to modify commands if versions do not line up.
-* This guide heavily leverages the [official documentation for Tanzu Application Platform](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html).
-For any questions or further details, please refer to that documentation.
+* This guide heavily leverages the [official documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html) for installing Tanzu Application Platform.
+This guide is meant to be a simple setup to get you started quickly.
+For more complicated or production setups, refer to the official documentation.

 ## Prerequisites

-* [**You have a Tanzu Network account with pivnet installed**](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
+* [A Tanzu Network account with `pivnet` installed](/guides/tanzu-network-gs) - This guide walks you through setting up your account on the Tanzu Network, as well as installing the `pivnet` CLI tool.
-* [**You have the tanzu CLI installed and configured**](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
+* [The `tanzu` CLI installed and configured](/guides/tanzu-cli-gs) - This guide walks you through downloading, installing, and using the `tanzu` CLI tool.
-* **You have a Kubernetes cluster created and ready** - In this guide you will use a [GKE](https://cloud.google.com/kubernetes-engine) cluster, but most major Kubernetes cluster providers should work.
+* **You have a Kubernetes cluster created and ready** - In this guide I am using a [GKE](https://cloud.google.com/kubernetes-engine) cluster, but most major Kubernetes cluster providers should work.
 Make sure you `kubectl` context is pointed to this cluster.
 Cluster and resource requirements can be found [here](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-general.html).
 * [A Docker Hub account](https://hub.docker.com/signup) - Other repositories are supported, but for ease of use and configuration, this guide uses Docker Hub.
-* **Optional: A custom domain you can use to access your install** - In this guide you will just use your `/etc/hosts` file to handle routing.
+* **Optional: A custom domain** - In this guide you will just use your `/etc/hosts` file to handle routing.
 However, you may decide you want to set up DNS routing and records to access your install.
 More on this [later](#accessing-the-tanzu-application-platform-ui) in this guide.

 ## Set up the environment